Paklock/HackRF1/Compile-firmware.md

 If you are using Windows, line endings may produce some errors.
 For example: `'python/r' not found` messages are product of a problem with the line endings.
 To prevent this, configure git to not manipulate these line endings, open a terminal and execute:

+`git config --global core.autocrlf false`

+You can also check the current configuration by omitting the `false` at the end of the command:

 <img src="img/git_linefeed.png" width="600">

-`git config --global core.autocrlf false`

 Open Github Desktop, and click "Open with Github Desktop" from the main page of the repository, under the button "Code".
 Next, create a "build" folder inside of the repository.